anasAS02/Daldart/README.md

 Posts: Manages currently fetched posts for Navbar component and search functionality.

 # Usage
-Clone the repository.
-Install dependencies using npm install.

 Run the backend server with npm run start in the 'server' directory.
 Test the backend server with npm test in the 'server' directory.
 Run the frontend with npm run dev in the 'client' directory.